schemathesis/schemathesis/README.rst

 Simple to use and yet powerful to uncover hard-to-find errors thanks to the property-based testing approach backed by state-of-the-art `Hypothesis <http://hypothesis.works/>`_ library.

+🚀 Schemathesis is available as a `service <https://schemathesis.io/?utm_source=github>`_, standalone CLI, or a Python library 🚀

+The service enables you to verify your API schema in a few clicks, CLI gives more control.
+Schemathesis.io has a free tier, so you can combine the CLI flexibility with rich visuals by uploading your test results there.

+`Signup to reveal all issues on a dashboard <https://app.schemathesis.io/auth/sign-up/?utm_source=oss_readme>`_.

 Features
 --------